AlexLim-Pro/RAFT/README.md

 Important assets are included in [assets](assets).

-When running SWOF, please click on one river reach to begin data analysis.
+When running RAFT, please click on one river reach to begin data analysis.

 #### [rrr_swo_flo.py](rrr_swo_flo.py)